SandhyaEjjigithub/Amazon-Sales-Data-Dashboard/README.md

 # Amazon-Sales-Data Analysis-Dashboard

 This repository contains an exploratory data analysis (EDA) and visualization project of Amazon sales data.
-The goal is to uncover insights and present key metrics through a Tableau dashboard.
+The goal is to uncover insights and present key metrics through a PowerBI dashboard.

 # Project Overview
 The project includes the following steps: